 In 2019, community charity initiative Envision Hands was created with the vision to turn discarded plastic bottle caps into interim mobility aids (prosthetic limbs) for children.

 The first phase of the project (bottle cap collection) was hugely successful, with the collection of over 5,000,000 bottle caps in Victoria and another 10,000,000 collected interstate.

-However, towards the end of 2019, Envision put a call out to stop the flow of lids, and released the following statement to advise of complications in production and quality assurance.
+However, towards the end of 2019, Envision paused donations, before putting out a call out-to stop the flow of lids entirely, and released the following statement to advise of complications in production and quality assurance.
 "Despite our best efforts, the children’s mobility aids that we have produced from recycled bottle caps have not met our internal quality standards.
 Regrettably, Phase Two of the project will cease, and we will no longer seek support for the Envision Hands project."

 A grassroots micro-recycling movement provides a circular solution

 With Aussies around the country diligently collecting lids in the thousands, not long after we established Precious Plastic Melbourne we were contacted by Envision, and met with their founder Sean Teer to arrange the handover of around 300,000 lids, and to redirect the never-ending flow of incoming plastic waste to our micro-recycling workshop in the eastern suburbs of Melbourne.

 Ever since, we've been able to provide a sustainable solution for Lids4Kids, diverting a valuable resource from landfill, and maintaining the high value of the waste stream through repurposing the discarded lids into a range of useful products, such as plastic bricks, picnic plates, jenga blocks and more.

 How & where to donate your plastic lids